meg-coningsby/foster-hero-app-project2/README.md

 -   Add a vet appointment for a cat you created.
 -   Add or delete notes to a cat.
 You can only delete a note you created.

 Please note, all the data already included in the app is just for demo purposes.
-No real data was used (although all the cats under the Foster Carer 'Meg C' were all my foster cats at one point - but their data isn't accurate - just their photos and names.
+No real data was used (although all the cats linked to the Foster Carer 'Meg C' were all my foster cats at one point - their data has been made up, but their photos and names are real!
 All have been adopted and are now in new homes.)

 <a id="item-four"></a>